arc53/DocsGPT/CONTRIBUTING.md

 ### Workflow 📈 :
 - Fork repository
 - Make the required changes on your forked version
-- Commit those changes and submit those as a pull request so that it reflects on thr main repository.<br>
+- Commit those changes and submit those as a pull request so that it reflects on thr main repository.

 ## Questions/collaboration
 Feel free to join our [Discord](https://discord.gg/n5BX8dh8rU).
 We're very friendly and welcoming to new contributors, so don't hesitate to reach out.